rmg/googlediff/README.md

 ### Build/Update

-Uses a simple index.js file to wrap the original code from Neil Fraser's diff_match_patch.
-To update just copy the 'demos' and 'javascript' folders into this repo's root.
+Uses a simple `index.js` file to wrap the original code from Neil Fraser's diff_match_patch.
+To update just copy the `demos` and `javascript` folders into this repo's root.

 ### Testing